 International Travel Loaner Laptop Program

-When you arrange travel to one or more countries that pose significant information security risks, the university encourages you to take a loaner device to help keep your data, research, scholarships, and the CSU network safer.
-The device is configured to process data that requires a higher level of protection.
-After the travel, the device will be wiped securely.
-We encourage you to pick up the device several days in advance of your trip so that IT staff can address any questions or issues you may have before you depart.
+When you travel internationally, there are significant information and data security risks.
+CSU encourages you to request a loaner laptop to help keep your data, research, scholarships, and the CSU network safer.
+We encourage you to pick up the device at least 3 business days in advance of your trip so that the SGR staff can address any questions or issues you may have before you depart.

 Why it matters